filecoin-saturn/L1-node/.github/ISSUE_TEMPLATE/fix-incorrect-node-ip-geolocation.md

 ---
 name: Fix incorrect node IP geolocation
-about: Template to fix an incorrect node IP geolocation lookup
+about: Use this template to fix an incorrect node IP geolocation
 title: Geolocation fix
 labels: ""
 assignees: ""